arsoljon/News_Bubblizer/README.md

-# News_Bubblize
+# News_Bubblizer
 A Flutter project focused on creating an app that visually organizes user sumbitted sites, in terms of bubbles.
 The goal of this project is to practice and further what I have learnt in my software engineering 2 course.
-Using flutter, dart, git, figma, BDD, & TDD.
+Using flutter, dart, git, figma, BDD, TDD, & continuous integration with code magic.
 What I will need to read up on is creating interactive images in flutter & incorporating websites.
 The one draw back of this project will be, this is an individual project.
 So I won't be able to communicate coding discourse with others.

 ## User Stories